dgreen/dgreen.github.io/_posts/2018-11-19-finding-java-and-netbeans.md

 ---
 related: true
-title: "Finding Java and NetBeans"
+title: Finding Java and NetBeans
 date: 2018-11-19 23:01
 comments: true
+categories:
-categories: developer
+  - developer
 tags:
-  - "#Java"
+  - "#java"
-  - "#NetBeans"
+  - "#netbeans"
 ---

 Working with NetBeans 9 with an OpenJDK 10 install on a MacOS Mojave machine.